|Funding opportunity||Institutional funding for U.S.-based institutions/organizations with 501(C)(3) status|

 - Projects that have already received funding through other Japan Foundation grants in the current fiscal year

-- Organizations which have already received a JFNY Grant for Arts and Culture in the previous fiscal year
+- In principle, organizations that have received a JFNY Grant for Arts and Culture for three consecutive years, ending in the 2020-2021 fiscal year

 - Japanese-language education programs.
 Please contact the Japan Foundation, Los Angeles for Japanese-language education programs.